The Miser’s 3 Things:

 - As an added bonus, there are far fewer tourists at these times of year.
 Lines will be shorter, restaurants will be easier to get into.

-Leaving behind the Midwestern winter wonderland frozen tundra is good for a Miser’s soul.
+Leaving behind the Midwestern winter wonderland frozen tundra is good for The Millennial Miser’s soul.

 A lot of people, I’ve found, keep strict budgets at home only to throw them out the window and break the bank on vacation.